aleozlx/3cv-blog/content/posts/2018-10-27--arch-on-gcp/index.md

 ## Step 4: Create a New GCP Image and a Test VM

 Now you should be able to easily create these from GCP Console.
+GCP won't be able to transfer project-wide key into this instance, so access it directly with ssh.